ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-target-platforms.md

 * Single SSO and root domain - A single instance of Active Directory and Domain Name Services is deployed with replication between the dual domain controllers automatically.
 * Single vCenter - The automation deploys a single vCenter appliance.
-* vCenter HA - vCenter High Availability (HA) protects vCenter against failures by using an active-passive architecture that uses a three-node cluster with active, passive, and witness nodes.
-For more information about the VMware architecture, see [vCenter High Availability](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.avail.doc/GUID-4A626993-A829-495C-9659-F64BA8B560BD.html){: external}.
+* vCenter HA - vCenter high availability (HA) protects vCenter against failures by using an active-passive architecture that uses a three-node cluster with active, passive, and witness nodes.
+For more information about the VMware architecture, see [vCenter high availability](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.avail.doc/GUID-4A626993-A829-495C-9659-F64BA8B560BD.html){: external}.
 * Single NSX-T Manager cluster - The automation deploys three NSX-T Manager appliances in a cluster with a Virtual IP address.
 * Distributed NSX-T Manager cluster - In the regulated workloads multizone architecture, an NSX-T Manager appliance is deployed automatically into each of the three sites along with an {{site.data.keyword.cloud_notm}} private load balancer.
 * Active NSX-T data plane - All site ingress and egress traverses through the single edge cluster that is deployed in that site automatically.